 Structural biology, a field of molecular biology that enables researchers to visualize biological molecules at atomic level resolution, plays a key role in defining the molecular architecture of life, leading to fundamental insights into the function and biology of macromolecules.
-Importantly, the structural study of macromolecules interfaces with and lends itself to collaborative studies within all fields of biology, including the Programs of Excellence established at the UCCoM – Cardiovascular, Cancer, Infectious Disease, and Neuroscience.
-Largely through the efforts of Molgen faculty, the UCCoM has been a national leader in structural biology.
-In the 1990s, a world class NMR facility was established and then in the early 2000s UCCoM invested in X-ray crystallography by purchasing an X-ray generator/detector and recruited excellent structural biology faculty including Drs.
+Importantly, the structural study of macromolecules interfaces with and lends itself to collaborative studies within all fields of biology, including the Programs of Excellence established here at the College of Medicine – Cardiovascular, Cancer, Infectious Disease, and Neuroscience.
+Largely through the efforts of Molecular and Cellular Biosciences (MCB) faculty, the College of Medicine has been a national leader in structural biology.
+In the 1990s, a world class NMR facility was established and then in the early 2000s MCB invested in X-ray crystallography by purchasing an X-ray generator/detector and recruited excellent structural biology faculty including Drs.
 Rhett Kovall and Tom Thompson who successfully developed strong externally funded research programs.
 More recently, single particle cryogenic electron microscopy (cryo-EM) has revolutionized structural biology and emerged as an indispensable method for structural determination of proteins and molecular complexes of unprecedented size and complexity.
-It has become increasingly evident that expertise and instrumentation in cryo-EM is an essential component of any nationally recognized program in structural biology and to that end the Department welcomed Dr. Tom Seegar, a new structural biologist.
-Moreover, UCCoM is positioning itself as the hub for a regional cryo-EM consortium that includes Cincinnati Children’s Hospital, Miami University, and University of Kentucky in order to provide expertise and access to cryo-EM instrumentation.
+It has become increasingly evident that expertise and instrumentation in cryo-EM is an essential component of any nationally recognized program in structural biology and to that end the Department recently welcomed Drs.
+Tom Seegar and Xiaowei Hou to lead this effort.
+Moreover, MCB is positioning itself as the hub for a regional cryo-EM consortium that includes Cincinnati Children’s Hospital, Miami University, and University of Kentucky in order to provide expertise and access to cryo-EM instrumentation.

 More information on faculty with research interests in structural biology and biochemistry can be found here.